Etruscan religion: Afterlife

 Etruscan beliefs concerning the hereafter appear to be an amalgam of influences.
 The Etruscans shared general early Mediterranean beliefs, such as the Egyptian belief that survival and prosperity in the hereafter depend on the treatment of the deceased's remains.
 Etruscan tombs imitated domestic structures and were characterized by spacious chambers, wall paintings and grave furniture.
 In the tomb, especially on the sarcophagus (examples shown below), was a representation of the deceased in his or her prime, often with a spouse.
 Not everyone had a sarcophagus; sometimes the deceased was laid out on a stone bench.
 As the Etruscans practiced mixed inhumation and cremation rites (the proportion depending on the period), cremated ashes and bones might be put into an urn in the shapes of a house or a representation of the deceased.

 In addition to the world still influenced by terrestrial affairs was a transmigrational world beyond the grave, patterned after the Greek Hades.
 It was ruled by Aita, and the deceased was guided there by Charun, the equivalent of Death, who was blue and wielded a hammer.
 The Etruscan Hades was populated by Greek mythological figures and a few such as Tuchulcha, of composite appearance.

+Women in Etruscan religion

+Women in Ancient Etruria enjoyed more social liberties than their Roman counterparts until the Roman absorption of Etruria and the consequential assimilation into it.
+For example, the husband and wife often stood alongside each other in representations, and women were portrayed on sarcophagi in the same ceremonial feasts that men were.
+Etruscan women also participated in an array of religious activities, which can be observed through archaeological evidence of votive offerings, ceremonial textile production, and iconography found in Etruscan burials.

+Worship

+Votive evidence for Etruscan worship is rich and provides insight into how women worshipped deities in Etruria.
+Women's votive offerings included terracotta or bronze statuettes, items related to textile production, such as spindle whorls or spools, or anatomical votives.